1. Methodology background

 Coherence and comparability

-Labour productivity time series data cover the UK whole economy and industry sections using the SIC2007.
+Labour productivity time series data cover the UK whole economy and industrial sectors using the UK Standard Industrial Classification of Economic Activities 2007 (SIC2007).
 From October 2011, productivity estimates are classified according to SIC2007, previously SIC2003.
 Time series data available under the new industrial classification are shown in the Labour productivity time series.

 Accessibility and clarity